Kxnstrxktiv/WINCL/README.md

 * Security features
 * Minimalistic UI
 * Tested, secure, no Virus
-* there is no paid stuff and there will never be paid stuff in this tool!

 -- LEGAL STUFF --
 * Some of the tweaks are from the FREE tweaking utility by exm (discord.com/exm , exmtweaks.com)